Schiiss/blog/_posts/2024-04-19-guiding-genai-bots-with-semantic-router.md

 {% raw %}<img src="/blog/assets/images/blog_images/guiding-genai-bots-with-semantic-router/semantic-router.jpeg" alt="">{% endraw %}

 The more I have experimented with Generative AI applications, the more I have been puzzled on how to effectively roll out and 'productionize' agentic workflows where multiple steps, document retrievals, and tasks are involved.
-There have been many emerging approaches to solving this problem such as the [ReAct framework](https://arxiv.org/abs/2210.03629) but I have found this to be slow and difficult to ensure deterministic outputs.
+There have been many emerging approaches to solving this problem such as the [ReAct framework](https://arxiv.org/abs/2210.03629) but I have found frameworks like this to be slow and difficult to ensure deterministic outputs.

 I have experimented with frameworks such as [AutoGen](https://github.com/microsoft/autogen), [LangChain](https://python.langchain.com/docs/get_started/introduction/), and [Semantic Kernel](https://github.com/microsoft/semantic-kernel), but have struggled to create LLM powered applications that I felt comfortable deploying to production.
 I have run into things like ['gratitude loops'](https://microsoft.github.io/autogen/docs/FAQ/#agents-keep-thanking-each-other-when-using-gpt-35-turbo) where the agents get caught in a loop of thanking each other for completing a task.
 While this being amusing, this has made me very cautious when deploying these LLM agents into a production environment.

 In this blog, I wanted to touch on an alternative approach I stumbled upon that I think can help ensure more deterministic outputs with applications that leverage LLM's.
-That approach leverages something called [semantic router](https://github.com/aurelio-labs/semantic-router) and I am experimenting with it right now in a few use cases I am working through.
+That approach leverages something called [Semantic Router](https://github.com/aurelio-labs/semantic-router) and I am experimenting with it right now in a few use cases I am working through.

 ## What is Semantic Router?

 As described in the [documentation](https://github.com/aurelio-labs/semantic-router?tab=readme-ov-file#semantic-router), 'Semantic Router is a superfast decision-making layer for your LLMs and agents.' and takes advantage of semantic similarity and vectorization to help increase the speed and accuracy of decisions.
-These 'decisions' have generally been left to agents and frameworks like ‘ReAct’ to sort out.
+These 'decisions' have generally been left to agents and frameworks like ‘ReAct’ to sort out and like mentioned above, has it's challenges.

 I have been impressed so far with the speed and accuracy a framework like Semantic Router helps facilitate.